Safe-DS/DSL/docs/stdlib/safeds/ml/classical/classification/Classifier.md

 |------|------|-------------|
 | `f1Score` | [`Float`][safeds.lang.Float] | The calculated $F_1$-score, i.e. the harmonic mean between precision and recall.
 Return 1 if there are no positive expectations and predictions. |

-??? quote "Source code in `classifier.sdsstub`"
+??? quote "Stub code in `classifier.sdsstub`"

     ```sds linenums="95"
     @Pure